akazukin5151/approportionment/README.md

 - Performance of colormap ND: UI freezes on plot
 - Hide color wheel when colorscheme is changed from colormap nd?
+- Show tooltips only on hover of info icon
 - Use thead for table headers
 - Sticky table headers on scroll
 - Use a proper error dialog instead of alert for errors